-Installation and operation of the iServer requires no special training, tools, or software.
-The device connects to any Ethernet network with standard cable and is powered by a universal AC adapter which is supplied with the product.
 Award-winning Technology.
 The iServer is simple to install and use.
 It features award winning technology that requires no special software except a Web browser.
 The iServer connects to an Ethernet Network with a standard RJ45 connector and sends data in standard TCP/IP packets.
 It is easily configured with a simple menu using a Web browser and can be password protected.
-From within an Ethernet LAN or over the Internet, the user simply types its IP address or an easy to remember name such as "Cleanroom 5" or "Server Room" in any Web Browser, and the iServer serves a Web Page with the current readings.
-The iServer comes complete with one temperature/humidity wand probe, full documentation and software.
+From within an Ethernet LAN or over the Internet, the user simply types its IP address or an easy to remember name such as "Cleanroom 5" or "Midwest Server Room" in any Web Browser, and the iServer serves a Web Page with the current readings.
+The iServer comes complete with one temperature/barometric pressure wand probe, full documentation and software.